xv/touch-cmd-windows/README.md

 (gi File).LastWriteTime

 # You can also combine all three properties into a single output via:
-# gp and fl are aliases for Get-ItemProperty and Format-List
 gp File | fl CreationTime,LastAccessTime,LastWriteTime
 ```